yukuai0011/express-luck-hungary-physical-inventory-recording/README.md

 - All data is stored locally on the device using Hive.
 - No sensitive information is committed to this public repository.
-- Camera scanning uses `mobile_scanner` and is available on Android/iOS.
-On Windows, the app offers manual input/paste JSON fallback.
+- Camera scanning uses `mobile_scanner` and is available on Android, iOS, and Web (served over HTTPS such as GitHub Pages).
+On Windows desktop, the app offers manual input/paste JSON fallback.

 ## Notes

-- If you want desktop camera scanning later, we can explore platform-specific camera and decoding support, but the current build prioritizes Android/iOS scanning and Windows offline/manual workflows.
+- If you want desktop camera scanning later, we can explore platform-specific camera and decoding support, but the current build prioritizes Android/iOS/Web scanning and Windows offline/manual workflows.